On fundamental Fourier coefficients of Siegel modular forms: Introduction

 (i) first, it covers the base case $n=1$ of the induction procedure; i.e., proves \thmref{mainthm} when $f \in M^1_k$ with $k \in \mf N$.
 If $f \in S^1_k$, then such a result is already known from \cite[Thm.~6 and Prop.~5.8]{AD}.
 The extension to $M^1_k$ is trivial.

-(ii) second, and more importantly, it helps to glue the non-zero `square-free' Fourier coefficients of $h_\mu$ (from the steps below) with $T \in \Lambda_{n-1}^+$ to obtain some $\mc T \in \Lambda_n^+$ which is also `square-free'.
+(ii) second, and more importantly, it helps to glue the non-zero `square-free' Fourier coefficients of $h_\mu$ (see section~\ref{2adjust}) with $T \in \Lambda_{n-1}^+$ to obtain some $\mc T \in \Lambda_n^+$ which is also `square-free'.
 The treatment of these $h_\mu$'s however leads us to both integral and half integral weights over the principal congruence subgroups.
 Thus in the discussion below, we focus only on (ii).
+We give two approaches for the analytic part, and call them Method~1 (see section~\ref{ell-icusp},~\ref{ell-hcusp}) and Method~2 (see section~\ref{ell-ncusp}).
+We feel that both the methods have their own advantages and limitations.
+These are discussed below.